schmidtijoe/emc-simulation/examples/README.md

 ### Sequence
 - For the simulation a detailed knowledge of the gradient and pulses is necessary.
 The Values are set in *SimulationConfiguration.sequence*.
 - For Siemens sequences this can be obtained from *IDEA* sequence simulations.
-The valuesa re then read of in the event blocks.
+The values are then read of in the event blocks.
 (ToDo: insert image)
 - The sequence can once again be checked visually if the flag ist set
 ![sequence](./sequence_visual.png)
 Plotted are temporal sampling points, the acquisition is shifted in *z* -  direction, hence only *z* - gradients are shown here